starkatt/Cocksmithing/cocksmithing.md

 [Ecoflex 00-30](https://www.smooth-on.com/products/ecoflex-00-30/) can be used to create a very soft toy.
 Pot life is 45 minutes and cure time is 4 hours. `Ecoflex 00-30` is also much less viscous than other silicones, which can make vacuum degassing easier.

 [Dragon Skin 20](https://www.smooth-on.com/products/dragon-skin-20/) and [Dragon Skin 30](https://www.smooth-on.com/products/dragon-skin-30/) are options for an extra firm silicone, but I haven't used them myself yet.

-[Slacker](https://www.smooth-on.com/products/slacker/) can be added to a silicone mixture to make a toy softer.
-I've gotten great results with adding some `Slacker` to `Dragon Skin 10` to produce a medium-soft product.
-In my opinion a good sweet spot is half a "part" of Slacker, i.e. 1A:1B:0.5S.
-Higher proportions of `Slacker` result in a toy that is softer, but unfortunately come with the side effect of producing an increasingly tacky surface.
-An added benefit of ``Slacker` is that it makes the toy feel "spongier" rather than rubbery when squished  -- it's hard to describe, but it does feel more fleshlike.

 [Slo-Jo](https://www.smooth-on.com/products/slo-jo/) can be used to extend the pot life (and cure time) of platinum-cure silicones.
 This may be useful if you want extra time for complex color mixes. `Slo-Jo` is added by weight relative to Part B, which requires an accurate gram scale.
 Using 1% `Slo-Jo` extends the pot life of most silicones by 2-3x.